VadymTkyi/HW-3/README.md

 ### Question 6 What does LIFO mean?
 #### LIFO stands for last in first out
 ### Question 7 Why did 55 get removed before 15?
-#### Because in a stack the element which is being removed first is the most top one, so tha last which was put in, thus we removed 55 because it is the first item in the stack
+#### Because in a stack the element which is being removed first is the most top one, so the last which was put in, thus we removed 55 because it is the first(on top) item in the stack
 ### Question 8 If the Stack contains:

 - A